2018 State Festival

 Registration now open until February 28 - NEW EXTENDED DEADLINE

 Washington State Conference General Information

-State Conference is the third weekend in March at either Western or Central University.
+State Conference is typically during the third (or fourth) weekend in March at either Western or Central University.
 Activities at State include performances, workshops, keynote speakers, scholarship auditions, showcase performances and much more.
 The Registration window is Feb.
-3rd-Feb 14th via the Washington Registration Page, links below.
-You may make changes to your registration throughout the window but once registration closes on the 17th there is a $100 fee for changes and late registration.
+12th - Feb 23rd via the Washington Registration Page.
+You may make changes to your registration throughout the window, but once registration closes on the 23rd there is a $100 fee for changes and late registration.
 Absolutely no refunds will be given.
 No schools may register within 5 days of the event.
 State consists of two tracks to accommodate our size and the facility space.
-An email with the assigned tracks for this year was sent out.
-If you DO NOT KNOW which track you are, e-mail Beth Orme at baorme@seattleschools to receive your assignment.
-When registering, you will need to know which track to register your events for.
+INFORMATION ON TRACKS WILL BE SENT OUT AFTER REGISTRATION.
 Campus food is available for lunch.
 Bills smaller than $20 are appreciated.